carlosjgp/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 #### <a name="enable_http2"></a> enable_http2

-Set to true for HTTP 2 connections.
+This defaults to true for HTTP/2 connections.

 #### <a name="http_server_options-use_ssl"></a> http_server_options.use_ssl